Protests and uprisings in Tibet since 1950: 2008 protests and uprisings

 Simultaneously, in India a coalition of Tibetan exile organizations- Tibetan Youth Congress (YTC), Tibetan Women's Association, Tibetan political prisoners' movement, Students for a Free Tibet and National Democratic Party of Tibet- calling itself the Tibetan People's Uprising Movement (TPUM) struck out on a "Return March to Tibet" on March 10.
 Carrying Tibetan flags and calling for independence, they planned to reach Tibet on foot just in time for the opening of the Olympic Games.
 Both India and Nepal reminded the Dalai Lama that the Tibetans' welcome in the area was predicated on the agreement of no anti-China political maneuvers from their territories.
 The Dharamsala government met with the marchers.
 When it was clear that the marchers would continue their trek, they were arrested by state authorities in the northern Indian state of Uttarakhand on March 28.

 On March 24, 2008 the Olympic Torch Relay began its 137,000 km route.
 Tibetan exiles and supporters in Paris, London, San Francisco, New Delhi, Islamabad, and Jakarta, Seoul, etc. used the event to stage protests.
 In some places they were met by local Chinese and other counter-protesters.
-The fiasco caused the International Olympics Committee to ban international Torch Relay in the future.
+The fiasco caused the International Olympic Committee to ban international Torch Relay in the future.

 The Chinese government blamed the "Dalai clique" for the uprising, the march and the Olympic protests and called TYC a terrorist organization prepared to initiate guerrilla warfare once across the border.
 The PRC published articles denouncing the various historical plots and activities of the Tibetan exiles as well as US funding to Tibetan activists through the National Endowment for Democracy.

 The Dalai Lama denied that his government had anything to do with the Olympic protests and said that he did not advocate a boycott of the games.
 He called on demonstrators to refrain from any violence, and gave interviews clarifying that his goals were not currently to seek independence from China.
 The Dalai Lama threatened to resign over TPUM disobedience to the official policy of non-violence and genuine Tibetan autonomy.
 In the end, international pressure finally led PRC representatives to renew unofficial talks with their Dharamsala counterparts.